 To operate the recirculating livewell open the seacock on the port side of the aft bilge.
+(If your boat is a 225 model you will have an actuator arm that activates the seacock.
+Pull the actuator arm out to open the seacock.
+To close the seacock push it back to original position).
 Then plug the drain in the bottom of the livewell box.
-The switch, at the helm, needs to be in the "on" position.
+The switch at the helm needs to be in the "on" position.
 The livewell will then fill with water through an inlet fitting near the bottom of the box.
 The water level will rise to a point slightly below the top of the livewell and will drain overboard through a screen overflow fitting.

-If the seacock is left open and the pump is not "on," the boat's forward motion through the water will gradually fill the box.
+If the seacock is left open and the pump is not "on" the boat's forward motion through the water will gradually fill the box.
 This inadvertent filling may be prevented by closing the seacock when the livewell option is not in use.